The Kindest Cut: Pruning in the Winter

 Winter is the best time to prune—especially if some of your trees have gone a few years without being pruned and will require that a lot of wood be removed.
 When plants are dormant, they are better able to cope with the removal of a lot of branches, as may be needed when properly shaping and thinning out a tree or large-growing shrub.

-For most of Santa Fe County, the pruning season begins in late December and extends through the end of February or into mid-March.
+For most of Santa Fe County, the pruning season begins in late December and extends through mid-March.
 Plant dormancy is affected by temperatures; a mild winter brings them out of dormancy earlier.
 A cold, snowy winter extends dormancy.
 With luck, this year we’ll have a long pruning season!

 What to Prune

 Shade trees, flowering trees, fruit trees, grapes, Butterfly Bush, flowering vines (except Wisteria which should be pruned after blooming).

 What Not to Prune

 Spring flowering shrubs like Lilacs, Snowball Bush (Viburnum), white-flowered spirea, mahonia, mock orange (Philadelphus), flowering almond, shrub/native roses, Buddleia alternifolia, and other shrubs that flower in April and May should be pruned after they finish blooming.
 June is the best time to prune these spring bloomers.

 Be patient; wait until early May to prune roses.
 They will be in leaf and actively growing, but that’s OK for roses.
 It's too early now to cut back your perennials and ornamental grasses.